AdityaBhatt3010/OWASP-Top-10-API-Part-2/README.md

 # 📌 Task 1 — Environment Setup

-We start by launching the TryHackMe machine which includes:
+We start by launching the machine which includes:

 * Windows VM
 * Talend API Tester